Advantages of Stratospheric Launch

 Both launch platform and SLSS are fully reusable.
 Helium lifting gas inside launch platform can be recovered and reused.
 After launches SLSS, the launch platform returns to its launch pad directly.
 SLSS slows down by aerodynamic braking.
 After re-entry, it is finally recovered by means of conventional wheel landing.
 Depends on mission type, the upper stage can be one-time-only conventional upper stage or a reusable space plane.

 Stratospheric-airship-assisted launch platform provides altitude redundancy.
 Stratospheric-launched suborbital shuttle (SLSS) owns payload recovery capacity.
 If engine failure occurs shortly after launch, the SLSS has sufficient altitude redundancy, which is provided by the launch platform, to safely dump all its fuel and glide to an airfield nearby.
 If there is a serious lifting gas leakage issue in platform's ascent stage that the mission has to be aborted, the SLSS can be launched and rockets at low thrust along a lofted trajectory to burn out its fuel, and subsequently glides back to the space port.
-Besides, the platform owns large amount of lifting gas reserve in its LH2 tank and helium tank, which can guarantee a successful launch mission in scenarios of minor lifting gas leaking.
+Besides, the platform owns large amount of lifting gas reserve in its LH2 tank and helium tank, which can guarantee a successful launch mission in the scenario of minor lifting gas leaking.

 Due to highly inflammable nature of hydrogen on the ground, the following measures will be taken to boost a safe implementation of hydrogen lifting gas: